sikaeducation/curriculum/courses/301/standards/build-static-pages-react/topics/react-intro/README.md

 ### One-Way Data Flow

 A recurring theme in all modern SPAs is one-way data flow.
-Most of the original SPAs used two-way data flow, which means that the value of things like form inputs can be set by the application or by the user interacting with the page.
+The original SPA frameworks used two-way data flow, which means the value of things like form inputs can be set by the application or by the user interacting with the page.
 Two-way data flow uses a complicated method of synchronizing these two things.
 React popularized a simpler pattern called one-way data flow, which involves data in the application being bound to HTML and events from the HTML updating the values.

 ### Virtual DOM

 Another core idea in all single-page apps is that you don't work directly with the DOM.
 That means React apps don't use any of the following:

-* `document.querySelector()
+* `document.querySelector()`
-* `document.querySelectorAll()
+* `document.querySelectorAll()`
-* `document.createElement()
+* `document.createElement()`
 * `element.addEventListener()`
 * `element.append`
 * `element.classList`
 * `element.innerHTML`
 * `element.textContent`

-It turns out that one of the slowest parts of web applications is updating the DOM.
-One of the ways to work around this limitation is to work with an abstraction called the virtual DOM that manages how and when to update the actual DOM.
+One of the slowest parts of web performance is making changes to the DOM.
+One of the ways to work around this limitation is to use an abstraction called the virtual DOM that manages how and when to update the actual DOM.
+The virtual DOM doesn't actually render to the screen, so it can be updated much faster than the actual DOM.
 Instead of grabbing elements out of the DOM and updating them, you bind variables to them in templates using a language called JSX.
-Instead of adding event listeners with the DOM, you call handlers from templates.
+Instead of adding event listeners with the DOM, you call event handlers from templates.

 ### Transpilation

 Some of the syntax used in making React apps and other SPAs isn't valid JavaScript, HTML, or CSS.
-As a reminder, those are the only files your browser understands, which means you need another tool that transforms the code you're writing into HTML, CSS, and JavaScript.
-These kinds of tools are called transpilers, and the one of the most common tools for this is in React apps is [webpack](https://webpack.js.org/).
+Since those are the only files your browser understands, you need another tool to transform the code you're writing into HTML, CSS, and JavaScript.
+These kinds of tools are called transpilers, and the one of the most common transpilers for React apps is [webpack](https://webpack.js.org/).

 ## Additional Resources